 At 20th rank, a Monk masters the most demanding weapons of the martial artist and may use black glaives.

 At 25th rank, Monks obtain Ironskin.
-This allows them to take one hit as per Stoneskin.
+This allows them to absorb the damage from one attack as per Stoneskin.
 This ability layers with Leather Skin.
 A Monk must meditate for an additional minute to regain Ironskin.
-A Monk with this ability must wear an orange headband with two blue circles in the center.
+A Monk with this ability must wear an orange headband with two blue circles in the center